ging/fiware-chef_validator/doc/source/adminmanual.rst

 Docker Container Install
 ------------------------

-As an alternative, if you have access to a docker server, you can pull and run the latest build from dockerhub with:
+As an alternative, if you have access to a docker server, you can pull and run the latest dev build from dockerhub with:
 ::

-    docker pull pmverdugo/fi-ware-chef_validator:latest
+    docker pull pmverdugo/fi-ware-chef_validator:dev
     docker run pmverdugo/fi-ware-chef_validator:latest